 This ruling is directed only to the taxpayer requesting it.
 Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.

 In accordance with the power of attorney on file with this office, a copy of this letter is being sent to A's representative.

-Sincerely yours,
+Sincerely,

-W. EDWARD WILLIAMS Senior Technical Reviewer Office of Associate Chief Counsel (International)
+M. Grace Fleeman Senior Counsel Office of Associate Chief Counsel (International)